vasyl1312/first_pet/README.md

 10. When users use to sign up by google - fixing the problem with double-click to btn sign up
 11. Adding basic logic to sorting by categories
 12. Complete logic to sorting by categories
+13. Add a page for my products, and allow, that non auth user able to read a product

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->